PROFESSIONAL COACHING TEAM

 At WTSC we pride ourselves on our fantastic coaching team.
 All our coaches are Skate Canada trained & certified and offer instruction in the Skate Canada programs: CanSkate, STARSkate and PowerSkate.
 If you are interested in adding private lessons please contact the coaches directly, or speak to us in the office.

-All our coaches must abide by the Coaches Code of Ethics
+All our coaches must abide by Skate Canada's Code of Ethics

-Once a skater moves into the Pre-StarSkate level it is strongly recommended that a skater have a coach.
-The coach is responsible for the development of the skater as well as guiding them through the testing process and involving them in local competitions.
+Once a skater moves into the Advanced CanSkate level it is strongly recommended that a skater have a coach.
+The coach is responsible for the development of the skater as well as guiding them through the testing process towards STARSkate and involving them in local competitions (optional).
 Once a skater moves into the StarSkate level they are required to have a professional coach.
-Time is set aside during Pre-StarSkate and StarSkate sessions for private lessons.
+Time is set aside during Advanced CanSkate and StarSkate sessions for private lessons.

 Please make your arrangements with the coach directly; payment details are arranged directly with the coach and not through the Club.
 Please be courteous and notify your coach 24 hours in advance if you have to cancel a lesson.

 When choosing a coach there are serveral things to consider; cost, availability and qualifications.
 Feel free to make inquiries to assure that you have all the information you need to make an informed decision

 Coaches rates will vary based on qualifications and experience.
 On average you can expect to pay anywhere from $10.00 - $15.00 for a 15 minute private lesson.
 Keep in mind that rates will vary if there is more than one person in the group (semi private or group instruction) and length of the lesson (10 minutes, 15 minutes, 30 minutes or more).
 If you are unsure and are shopping around, be sure to ask the coach for a fee schedule before committing to any lessons.